-Continued volatility in global raw material pricing proves a challenge to control but we continue to do so through close interaction with our supply chain and customers.
+Volatility in global raw material pricing and shipping costs and availability of containers are a challenge to all.
+We continue to control these risks through close interaction with our strong and long established supply chain relationships.

 Financial risk management objectives and policies